etoile/Etoile/README.md

 Maintained Modules
 ------------------

-The Etoile repository contains a large number of modules, but some of them have no maintainer or might be deprecated in the near future.
+The Étoilé repository contains a large number of modules, but some of them have no maintainer or might be deprecated in the near future.
 Here is a list of the maintained modules, for which a long term support can be expected: